Masks and Social Distancing in Coralville

 Face Covering Requirement Extended to April 15, 2021Mayor Lundell issued a proclamation requiring:

 - Every person in Coralville must wear a face covering that covers their nose and mouth when in a public place when it's not possible to stay six feet away from others; outside when it's not possible to stay six feet from others, and when using public transportation or private car service;

-- No business that is open to the public may provide service to a customer or allow a customer to enter its premises, unless the customer is wearing a face covering as required by this order.
+- No business that is open to the public may provide service to a customer or allow a customer to enter, unless the customer is wearing a face covering as required by this order.

 - Businesses that are open to the public must post signs at entrance(s) instructing customers of their legal obligation to wear a face covering while inside.

 Face Covering Proclamation Extended to April 15, 2021

 Mayor Lundell issued a proclamation on July 14, 2020, requesting that individuals and businesses in the City comply with social distancing and the use of face shields or cloth face masks.

 July 14 COVID-19 Prevention Initiative Proclamation

 Gov. Kim Reynolds has issued COVID-19 restrictions for the state.